 Part Description prompt String expression displayed as the message in the dialog box.
 The maximum length of prompt is approximately 1024 characters, depending on the width of the characters used.
-If prompt consists of more than one line, you can separate the lines using a carriage return character (Chr(13)), a linefeed character (Chr(10)), or carriage return-linefeed character combination (Chr(13) & Chr(10)) between each line. buttons Numeric expression that is the sum of values specifying the number and type of buttons to display, the icon style to use, the identity of the default button, and the modality of the message box.
+If prompt consists of more than one line, you can separate the lines using a carriage return character (Chr (13)), a linefeed character (Chr (10)), or carriage return-linefeed character combination (Chr (13) & Chr (10)) between each line. buttons Numeric expression that is the sum of values specifying the number and type of buttons to display, the icon style to use, the identity of the default button, and the modality of the message box.
 See Settings section for values.
 If omitted, the default value for buttons is 0. title String expression displayed in the title bar of the dialog box.
 If you omit title , the application name is placed in the title bar.
 String expression that identifies the Help file to use to helpfile provide context-sensitive Help for the dialog box.
 If helpfile is provided, context must also be provided.
-Not helpfile is provided, context must also be provided.
-Not available on 16-bit platforms.
-Numeric expression that identifies the Help context contout number assigned by the Help author to the appropriate Context Help topic.
-If context is provided, helpfile must also be number assigned by the Help author to the appropriate Help topic.
+Not available on 10-bit platforms. context Numeric expression that identifies the Help context number assigned by the Help author to the appropriate Help topic.
 If context is provided, helpfile must also be provided.
 Not available on 16-bit platforms.